LEGACY PLANNING CREATES LASTING EFFECTIVE THOUGHTFUL HARMONIOUS MULTI-GENERATIONAL WEALTH TRANSFER

 Why are we so reluctant to plan for what we know is certain to occur?
 Because dealing with our own mortality can be unsettling, and it’s easy to give in to the temptation to focus only on the here and now and procrastinate about that which we’d prefer to ignore.
-But, there are no good reasons for not having at least a basic estate plan in place, regardless of your age or health or any other factors (excuses) you have to delay.
+But, there are no good reasons for not having at least a basic estate plan in place, regardless of your age or health, or any other reasons (excuses) you have to delay.
 As an adult, it’s your fundamental responsibility to avoid leaving a mess for your family to clean up while they grieve the loss of you.
 We’ve all heard the horror stories—don’t go out like that.

 TRADITIONAL ESTATE PLANNING TOOLS

-- SEPARATE TRUST
+- JOINT POUR-OVER TRUST

 - JOINT TRUST

-- MARITAL TRUST
+- MARITAL DISCLAIMER TRUST